-- The medical marijuana law allows patients or their registered caregivers to posses up to 6 ounces of usable cannabis.
-The state also tightly regulates the amount of dispensaries allowed to operate, to date only 25 such nonprofit production centers have been licensed.
+- The medical marijuana law allows patients or their registered caregivers to possess up to 6 ounces of usable cannabis.
+The state also tightly regulates the number of dispensaries allowed to operate, to date only 25 such nonprofit production centers have been licensed.

 - There are a total of 21 qualifying medical conditions, substantially more than in many other states.
-A curious medical marijuana facts for New Mexico is that, at 15,092 patients, the most reported condition is Post Traumatic Stress Disorder (PTSD), as of October, 2016.
+A curious medical marijuana fact for New Mexico is that, at 15,092 patients, the most reported condition is Post Traumatic Stress Disorder (PTSD), as of October 2016.
 Chronic Pain comes in second with 10,301 reports and Cancer rounded out the top three at 2,725 patients.

 - Patients are concentrated in Bernalillo and Santa Fe counties.